Need to know

 Death cover will provide a lump sum to your dependents if you die before a certain age, generally 70.
 For those with no financial dependents (such as a financially dependent partner or children), there may be little value in this cover.

-Some funds also include income protection.
-This will generally provide you with around 75% of your usual income for up to two years if you become ill or injured and are temporarily forced out of work.
+Some funds also include income protection insurance.
+This cover will generally provide you with about 75% of your usual income for up to two years if you become ill or injured and are temporarily forced out of work.

-One important thing to note here is that many insurance policies in super prevent you from claiming from more than one insurance policy.
-If you are holding multiple policies with the thought of possibly claiming from them all in the event of illness, injury or your death, make sure the policies you have actually allow you to do this.
+One important caveat here is that you may not be able to claim on multiple policies with the insurance you have through your super.
+If you're holding multiple policies with the thought of possibly claiming from them all in the event of illness, injury or your death, make sure the policies you have actually let you do this.

 CHOICE tip: A major life event is a good opportunity to review whether your insurance is still right for you.
 This can include moving in or out of the workforce, having a child, buying a house or getting married.

-4. Ensure you aren't paying too much in fees
+4. Make sure you aren't paying too much in fees

 Fees may seem like a minor part of your superannuation, but over the years, they can add up and have a massive impact on the size of your nest egg.